 Published on November 8, 2018

-Dr. Sharma also encouraged Oklahoma physicians and patients navigating the challenges of medical marijuana implementation to play close attention to state guidelines, which vary nationwide.
-“It is important to understand that every state has its own distinct requirements.
-The Oklahoma Medical Marijuana Authority (OMMA) is responsible for managing the state’s medical marijuana program including application processing, licensing, and compliance monitoring.
-Patients must be careful not to apply the laws of one state in another,” she cautioned.
+One challenge that patients and physicians face regarding medical marijuana is the implementation of state guidelines, which vary nationwide.
+“It is important to understand that every state has its own distinct requirements,” said Dr. Sharma.
+“The Oklahoma Medical Marijuana Authority (OMMA) is responsible for managing the state’s medical marijuana program, including application processing, licensing, and compliance monitoring.
+Patients must be careful not to apply the laws of one state in another.”